NikhilNagdev/QuestionPaperGenerator/README.md

 # QuestionPaperGenerator

-This standalone application can be used to to generate random questions according to their priority from the questions stored in the database.
+This standalone application can be used to to generate random questions stored in the database.
+The questions with the highest probablity will be selected.